-As of September, 2013, aspiring teachers must also complete Ohio's new test series, Ohio Assessments for Educators (OAE).
+As of September 2013, aspiring teachers must also complete Ohio's new test series, Ohio Assessments for Educators (OAE).
 With this new test series, you must complete and pass a Pedagogy Assessment and a Content Assessment exam.
-This exam must be taken by applicants seeking to teach kindergarten through high school, and it includes a separate test for special education teachers.
+This exam must be taken by applicants seeking to teach kindergarten through high school; it includes a separate test for special education teachers.

 Obtaining a Master's Degree in Ohio